jrslazy/jrslazy/README.md

 # Hi, I'm Jorus Junio (Josh) 👋🏻

 I am currently a 2nd Year IT student interested in software development and machine learning.
-I pursue ideas that merge clarity, function, and thoughtful execution.
+Still learning, keeping it logical, and doing what matters.

 ## Education:
 - **Bachelor of Science in Information Technology**